 - changing your tone of voice to describe concepts – for example, a big voice to describe something big, or a little voice to describe something little.

 You can also talk about:

-- the environment – for example, ‘Look at the little bird over there’ or ‘That’s a big dog’
+- the environment – for example, ‘Look at the little bird over there’ or ‘That’s a tall tree’

-- food – for example, ‘Let’s have two pieces of banana’ or ‘How many apple slices do you want?’
+- food – for example, ‘Let’s have two pieces of banana’ or ‘How many cups do we need?’

 It’s best if you can make these everyday numeracy activities and experiences playful and relaxed so that they’re fun for your child.